Vorfight/articles_parser/README.md

 # Articles Parser

 Articles Parser automates the collection and processing of scientific publications.
 It can search various sources, filter results, download full texts, extract their contents, and save the data for further analysis.
-The parser is flexible and can gather information on any chemical or physical properties.

 ## Workflow

-1. Search articles: the parser queries selected scientific databases using user-specified parameters.
+1. Search articles: the parser queries selected scientific databases using user-specified keywords.
-2. Initial filtering: titles and abstracts are filtered with regular expressions.
+2. Initial filtering: titles and abstracts are filtered with user-provided regular expressions.
 3. Download: full texts are downloaded.
-4. Text extraction: text is extracted from the downloaded files.
+4. Text extraction: text and tables is extracted from the downloaded files.
 5. Secondary filtering: full text is filtered with user-provided regular expressions.

 ## Usage